potapuff/agent/README.markdown

 If for some reason you want to stop the monitoring, call:

-    agent remove    # or: graphy disable
+    agent remove    # or: agent disable

 This will remove the crontab line (and leave all your data in place).